rackerlabs/support-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

     echo "StrictHostKeyChecking no" >> /etc/ssh/ssh_config
     ssh-keygen -t rsa -b 2048 -f ~/.ssh/id_rsa -C "Open MPI"

-The output of these commands should look similar to the following:
+The output of these commands should look similar to the following example:

     Generating public/private rsa key pair.
     Enter passphrase (empty for no passphrase):